ivan-borovets/residency-explorer-local/README.md

 ### **Q: Why this order?**

-> **A:** Adding a director without a program, or peers without a director, is meaningless because these relationships
+> **A:** Adding a director without a program, or peers without a director, is meaningless.
-> are required for the data to be relevant and connected.

 Summary information about the programs will be displayed in the `Program Overview`, and summary information about directors will be available in the `Director Overview`.
 These are convenient tables for searching and sorting